B. Smith, model turned lifestyle guru, dead at 70

 “Martha Stewart has presented herself doing the things domestics and African Americans have done for years,” she said in a 1997 interview with New York magazine.
 “We were always expected to redo the chairs and use everything in the garden.
 This is the legacy that I was left.
 Martha just got there first.”

-In the same interview, Gatsby said, “Martha is perfection and Barbara is passion.”
+In the same interview, Gasby said, “Martha is perfection and Barbara is passion.”

 Smith began suffering from memory problems years before her diagnosis.
 She once froze for several seconds while being interviewed on the “Today Show,” prompting a doctor’s visit that led to her diagnosis.
-A few months later, she wandered away and was missing in New York City for a day.
+A few months later, she was missing in New York City for a day.

 In 2018, Gasby revealed that he was in a relationship with another woman while caring for his ailing wife, leading to harsh criticism from some of her fans.
 He fired back at critics with a Facebook post about the pain of living with Alzheimer’s in the family.
 “I love my wife but I can’t let her take away my life,” he wrote.

-Note: This story has been corrected to show the spelling of the seasonings brand Smith was a spokeswoman for is McCormick not McCornick.